iayanpahwa/iayanpahwa.github.io/_posts/2018-12-02-Setting-Up-Raspberry-Pi-Headless-The-way-which-doesn't-sucks.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TYSKECcTr7c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-So first step is to download latest raspian image, flash it onto the micro SD card, if you need any assistance in that department check video above
+So first step is to download latest raspbian image, flash it onto the micro SD card, if you need any assistance in that department check video above

 After the image is flashed, your SD card will show a 'boot' partition, with linux and dtb files required to boot the Pi.